The nethserver-directory implements user authentication and authorization. All accounts are saved inside OpenLDAP.

 - invoke the create event which uses libuser to add the record inside LDAP

-- invoke the group event if the user must be member of additional groups
+- invoke the group even if the user must be members of additional groups

 - invoke the password policy event to change user password expiration

 - invoke the password change event to set a password

 OpenLDAP doesn’t output any log with standard configuration.